Fought like a switchblade so no one could take him down

 - Victoria Martin in Hangin' Out with Cici is a rather hard-to-find female example, especially considering when the book was written.

-- Most of Slytherin House in the Harry Potter series.
+- Most of Slytherin House.

 - Jason and his friends of Rick Riordan's The Heroes of Olympus are students at a 'Wilderness School', a Boarding School in Nevada for 'bad kids'.